Making the Most of Our Goats' Milk Supply

-Step 5 - Processing
+Step 5: Processing

 Once the heat is started under your pressure canner, the wait for it to come up to temperature and build proper pressure can be long.
-This should not be hurried too fast, because of the danger of damage or breakage to your jars.
+This should not be hurried too fast because of the danger of damage or breakage to your jars.
 They need to warm and expand gently, and a full canner load of cool milk takes a while.
 So plan something you can do which will keep you within hearing of the kitchen.

 After the weight is on, you will need to wait a few minutes more for pressure to build.
 Once it does, adjust your heat to allow for one jiggle of the weight every several seconds.
-Many jiggles per minute means that your heat is too high; fewer than four means your heat is probably too low.
+Many jiggles per minute mean that your heat is too high; fewer than four means your heat is probably too low.
 Experience will teach you the "magic" setting to maintain precise pressure, so check your gauge often.
 Too low a pressure means your product will not have been heated to a safe level for long-term storage.
 Too much, and ...
 I will show you what happens with too much pressure.

-Color Of Canned Milk
+The Color of Canned Milk

-The milk is an off-white color, due both to being cooked (the milk sugars slightly caramelize), and to a high-fat content (cream).
+The milk is an off-white color due both to being cooked (the milk sugars slightly caramelize) and to a high-fat content (cream).
 I didn't skim my raw milk.
 This coloring will be true no matter at what pressure non-skimmed milk is processed.

-Step 6 - Cool Down
+Step 6: Cool Down

-Step 7 - Clean-Up
+Step 7: Clean-Up

-You will need to scrub your jars and canner in hot, soapy water, once they are quite cool.
-(Jars should sit several hours, or overnight, in a draft-free area.)
+You will need to scrub your jars and canner in hot, soapy water once they are quite cool.
+(Jars should sit for several hours, or overnight, in a draft-free area.)
 Of course, you will need to wash all your other equipment as well, being especially attentive to any plastic items (buckets, etc.) as they tend to hold the smell of milk.

 You may wish to remove the rings from your jars and wash the threads well.
 (Some people prefer to store jars without rings, anyhow.)
 You definitely don't wish to attract vermin with sticky jars.

 The amount of cream showing in each jar will depend on how much was left in the milk you are using.
-When you use totally unskimmed, nonhomogenized goats milk, the cream gradually rises and forms on top of the milk during storage.
-This is natural, and will happen if goats milk is left in the refrigerator a few days in a glass jar or similar.
+When you use totally unskimmed, unhomogenized goat's milk, the cream gradually rises and forms on top of the milk during storage.
+This is natural and will happen if goat's milk is left in the refrigerator for a few days in a glass jar or similar.
 I see up to 1” when I open canned jars.
 This cream probably won’t mix into coffee very well, but it is tasty on cereal or in sauces.

 I’ve never tried making butter from cooked cream ... but if you cared to experiment, I’d like to know how that goes.
 Drop me a comment if you try this.
-If I plan on making butter, I skim the milk before canning it, and save the cream in the freezer until I have enough to bother processing it in a food processor.
+If I plan on making butter, I skim the milk before canning it and save the cream in the freezer until I have enough to bother processing it in a food processor.

 Storing Home-Canned Products

 Home-canned products like cool but not cold environments, with very little temperature change.
 An underground cellar or unheated basement is ideal.
-Any severe temperature change in the atmosphere will cause the pressure in the jars to change, and may make them come unsealed.
+Any severe temperature change in the atmosphere will cause the pressure in the jars to change and may make them come unsealed.
 If this happens, you will have spoiled food in your storage.